bseverns/seedBox/README.md

 ## Minimal DSP attack plan

 We favor fast-to-first-sound setups.
 Pick your poison:

+### External audio input — feed the beast live

+- The SGTL5000 on the Teensy audio shield pipes stereo line-in over I²S RX (`pin 8`) straight into the DSP graph.
+The `HardwareConfig::kAudioShield` struct documents every reserved pin so CAD, firmware, and the wiring harness stay in sync.
+- Because clocks live on `pin 23/21/20`, keep panel controls off that bus (see the encoder/button remap above).
+That leaves the RX lane wide open for live sampling.
+- Once the engine grows proper granular/sampler nodes, slurp whatever the line input hears, stamp it with the current seed, and spray it back out determin- istically.
+Live input becomes just another deterministic sound source.

 ### Option A — Sampler / One-Shot (first on deck)